Sofic mean dimension: Small-boundary Property

 \begin{theorem} Let a countable sofic group $G$ act continuously on a compact metrizable space $X$.
 Suppose that the action has the SBP.
 Let $\Sigma$ be a sofic approximation sequence for $G$.
 Then $\mdim_\Sigma(X)\le 0$. \end{theorem}

 Lindenstrauss showed that if a continuous action of $\Zb$ on a compact metrizable space has a nontrivial minimal factor and has zero mean topological dimension, then it has the SBP \cite[Theorem 6.2]{Lindenstrauss}.
 Gutman showed that if a continuous action of $\Zb^d$ for $d\in \Nb$ on a compact metrizable space has a free zero-dimensional factor and has zero mean topological dimension, then it has the SBP \cite[Theorem 1.11.1]{Gutman}.
-It is not clear how generally the converse of Theorem~\ref{T-SBP to zero mean dim} could be true (see the discussion on page $20$ of \cite{LW}).
+It is not clear in what generality the converse of Theorem~\ref{T-SBP to zero mean dim} is true (see the discussion on page $20$ of \cite{LW}).